Muhammad540/Zap/README.md

 | `RAM4K` | 4096 registers |
 | `RAM16K` | 16384 registers |

-Each level uses the **top bits** of the address to select a sub-block via DMux/Mux, and passes the **remaining bits** down as the address within that sub-block.
+Each level uses the **top bits** of the address to select a sub block via DMux/Mux, and passes the **remaining bits** down as the address within that sub block.
 The same pattern repeats at every level.

 ### Program Counter (PC)